opencost/opencost-plugins/.github/ISSUE_TEMPLATE/opencost-bug-report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Which version of OpenCost are you using?**
+**Which version of OpenCost Plugins are you using?**
-This may be the Kubecost release.

 **Additional context**
 Add any other context about the problem here.
-Kubernetes versions and which public clouds you are working with are especially important.